Benefits of Insulating Windows

 Effective window insulation prevents heat loss and also helps regulate the surface temperature of the interior glass.
 Without significant heat loss through leakage or convective airflow, insulated windows ensure an even temperature throughout the interior of the home, increasing energy efficiency.
 They also make it possible for heated homes to maintain a higher humidity level, and thus better air quality, with a reduced risk of condensation on the windows.

 Are you convinced that any effort to insulate your windows is worthwhile and saves money and energy?
-If you need more convincing, check out the links on the next page.
+If you need more convincing, check out the links below.